 Started his career as an estate-planning attorney before moving into wealth management.
 He currently is an executive at a large financial institution.
 His passion for midcentury design began when he first stepped foot in the desert twelve years ago.
 He lives in the Thunderbird North community.

-A senior marketing executive with a passion for design and architecture.
+A senior marketing consultant with a passion for design, architecture, and hospitality.
 He has lived in Rancho Mirage since 2012 in the Tamarisk / Treasure Palms Estates neighborhood.
 Nathan has lovingly restored a 1907 Transitional Arts & Crafts Mills Act property in Angeleno Heights, Los Angeles's first HPOZ.